douganson/connector-bridge-container-installer/README.md

    generic-mqtt-getstarted - Like "generic-mqtt" but also has embedded Mosquitto and NodeRED built in by default

+NOTE: In order to use this script, you will need:

+    - either macOS or Ubuntu environment with a docker runtime installed and operational by the user account

+    - a DockerHub account created

-Once completed, the selected bridge runtime will be running.
-You can then:
+Once completed, the selected bridge runtime will be running (though unconfigured...).
+You must then:

 1).
 Open a Browser